PlanterApp/planter_blog/content/posts/grow-amazing-alliums/index.md

 alt = "White bulbing onions growing in the garden" caption = "White bulbing onions growing in the garden"
 +++
 Alliums, that is plants belonging to the onion family, are a must-have in your garden!
 They are low-maintenance, resistant to many pests and diseases, and super-versatile in the kitchen.
 Alliums are not limited only to onions- shallots, chives, leeks, and garlic are also alliums!
-Even though they belong to the same plant family, each of them have unique requirements and culinary characteristics.
-Whether you're a gardening newbie or growing a gourmet garden, there's an allium for everyone!
+Even though they belong to the same plant family, each of these plants has unique growing requirements and culinary characteristics.
+Whether you're a gardening newbie or expanding your gourmet garden, there's an allium for everyone!

 ### Onions (and Shallots)

-Onions can be harvested as ‘bulbing onions’- including what we think of as yellow onions, white onions, and red onions- and ‘bunching onions’ which are onions that are harvested for their green tops.
+Onions- the allium family namesake- can be harvested as ‘bulbing onions’ (including what we think of as yellow onions, white onions, and red onions) or as ‘bunching onions’ which are onions grown for their green tops.

-To grow bulbing onions, it's critical to determine whether to grow ‘long-day’ onions, ‘short-day’ onions, or ‘intermediate-day’ ‘day neutral’ onions.
+To grow bulbing onions, it's critical to determine whether to grow ‘long-day’ onions, ‘short-day’ onions, or ‘intermediate-day’ (‘day neutral’) onions.
 This depends on where you live and how many hours of daylight your garden receives in the summer:

 * **Short-day onions** form the best bulbs in southern regions with 11-12 hours of sunlight each day
 * **Intermediate-day onions** work well in regions that receive 12-14 hours sunlight